zmaril/d3-bootstrap-plugins/readme.md

 * Better defaults.
 * Divorce tooltips from popovers.
-Make them both call the same/ positioning and eventing method, but have them pass in the created html.
+Make them both call the same/ positioning and eventing method, but have them pass in the created html. _This is the main focus right now._
 * Get easy voronoi detection working without breaking everything.
+Checkout the [voronoi](https://github.com/zmaril/d3-bootstrap-plugins/tree/voronoi) branch for current work on this.
 * Write some tests.
 * Use it in production.
 * begin.js, end.js to help with scoping.